Refining ADHD diagnosis with EEG: The impact of preprocessing and temporal segmentation on classification accuracy: Discussion

 \section{Discussion}

-In this section we highlight the most important results and we discuss them.
-We want to start emphasizing the preprocessing results.
-We have demonstrate, in Figures \ref{fig:preprocess} and \ref{fig:prep-chan}, that the preprocessing is crucial when we are dealing with EEG signals and ADHD children.
-We found that if we do not preprocess data, i.e., if we do not remove noise and artefacts, the ML models give artificially high results.
-This may be due to the fact that ADHD subjects have symptoms related to difficulty sitting still or concentrating, which helps models to be accurate based on a criterion that is not appropriate.
-This method is not suitable because not all ADHD patients have the same symptomatology and to find or to get closer to the cause of ADHD we must focus on the signals coming from the brain.
+In this section, we highlight and discuss the most important results.
+First, we emphasize the importance of preprocessing, as demonstrated in Figures \ref{fig:preprocess} and \ref{fig:prep-chan}.
+Preprocessing is crucial when working with EEG signals from children with ADHD.
+Without preprocessing, i.e., without removing noise and artifacts, ML models produce artificially high accuracy.
+This may be because ADHD subjects exhibit symptoms like restlessness or difficulty concentrating, which can produce a higher number of artefacts and may result in models relying on inappropriate criteria.
+To better understand ADHD, it is essential to focus on brain-related signals, since not all ADHD patients have the same symptomatology.

-We have seen that, in this database, there are many channels gathering a lot of noise, as we can observe in Figure \ref{fig:prep-1chan}.
-This channels are P3, F8, T7, Fz, F7 and Fp2.
-However, this fact is very usual when dealing with EEG data, since the sensors located on the scalp are very powerful that they gather a broad spectrum of signals containing muscle movements, blinking and heart beats among others.
-Thus, the key to dealing with this type of signals is to apply a good preprocessing pipeline, which are able to remove only unwanted noises and remain the brain data.
-In this manner, the ML models results would not be artificially increased.
+We observed that several channels in this dataset, including P3, F8, T7, Fz, F7, and Fp2, collect significant amounts of noise, as shown in Figure \ref{fig:prep-1chan}.
+This is a common challenge when working with EEG data, as scalp sensors pick up a wide range of signals, including muscle movements, eye blinks, and heartbeats.
+The key to addressing this issue is implementing an effective preprocessing pipeline that removes unwanted noise while preserving brain data, ensuring that ML model results are not artificially inflated.

-This is the first study to split the EEG recording into chunks to see if there are any differences across the recordings.
-In fact, the further the recording progresses, the clearer the models are in their decision.
-As it can be observed in Figure \ref{fig:chunks-channels}, we have shown that much better results are obtained when we work with the second half of the EEG recordings (Figure \ref{fig:2chunks-3chan}) or with the second and third thirds of the EEG recordings (Figure \ref{fig:3chunks-3chan}).
-This may again be due to the symptomatology of this disorder.
-It is possible that at the beginning of the test both groups are paying attention in a similar manner, however, as the test becomes longer, the ADHD group may start to show more distractions or they start to loose more focus than the TD group.
+This is the first study to split EEG recordings into segments to investigate differences over time.
+We found that as the recording progresses, the models' decision-making becomes clearer.
+As shown in Figure \ref{fig:chunks-channels}, much better results are achieved when using the second half (Figure \ref{fig:2chunks-3chan}) or the second and third thirds of the EEG recordings (Figure \ref{fig:3chunks-3chan}).
+This could be due to ADHD symptomatology, where subjects may lose focus or become distracted as the test lengthens, more so than TD subjects.